vedicmarga/Vedic-Astrology-Embeddings/README.md

 📖 Source

-These texts are based on public or freely available versions of the Jaimini Sutras and Bhrigu Samhita.
+These texts are based on public available versions of the Jaimini Sutras and Bhrigu Sutras.
 The content has been chunked and embedded using modern AI tools for better machine understanding.

 If you’re the original owner of any source material and wish it to be credited or removed, please open an issue.